He said keep going left, and I would never get lost.

 Climb the god-forsaken wall.

 I quickly gripped the bricks with my fingertips, and scaled the wall.

 I sighed with relief as I reached the top and saw a garbage canbelow, perfect for softening my landing.

 I looked behind me and saw the police staring up at me.

 “You’re insane!” the policeman with the pot belly yelled, icing covering his cheeks.

 “I know.
 Isn’t that great?”

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Stoned SeaturtleWrite a Review